 Trauma is the most obvious cause of leg pain.
 Falls, near falls, and twisting injuries can damage bones, muscles, and joints of the leg or a combination of all three.
 Back pain, due to injury, can inflame the sciatic nerve and cause sciatica.
 This is a pain that radiates down the leg that follows the path of one of the many nerve roots that leave the spinal cord and make up the sciatic nerve.
 Sciatic pain usually begins in the back and radiates to the buttock and into the thigh.

 - Fractures: When referring to a bone, the terms fracture, broken, and cracked all mean the same thing: The integrity of the bone has been compromised.
-The most common symptom is pain that occurs because the nerve endings located in the fibrous tissue lining of the bone, called the periosteum (peri=surrounding +osteum=bone) have become damaged and inflamed.
+The most common symptom is pain that occurs because the nerve endings located in the fibrous tissue lining of the bone, called the periosteum (peri=surrounding +osteum=bone), have become damaged and inflamed.
 As well, the muscles surrounding the bone go into spasm and intensify the pain.

-Shin splints are an overuse injury to the tibia or shinbone.
+- Shin splints are an overuse injury to the tibia or shinbone.
 This condition is also known as tibial stress syndrome.
 Running, jumping, and dancing are the most common causes.
 Microscopic fractures occur in the tibia, causing pain and swelling.
 If the person continues to exercise and disregards the pain, a shin splint can progress to completely break the bone.

 - Sprains and strains: A ligament injury is called a sprain and occurs when the ligament fibers are stretched, or partially or completely torn.
 Muscles and tendons can also be stretched or torn, causing a strain.
 Both sprains and strains result in swelling and inflammation that causes pain.
 Sometimes a sprain or strain can occur at the location where the structures attach to bone, and a small fleck of bone can be pulled off at the insertion of the muscle, tendon, or ligament.
 This is called an avulsion fracture but often is treated in the same manner as a strain.

 - Bleeding: Injuries can also cause bleeding into tissues and joints.
 Since blood, like any fluid, cannot be compressed, the swelling causes a significant amount of pain as the pressure increases.
-Blood is also very irritating to the surrounding tissues when it leaves blood vessels and causes pain just by its presence.
+Blood is also very irritating to the surrounding tissues when it leaves blood vessels and causes pain by its presence alone.